Low Vision Accessibilty Guide 2025

 Low vision clinics (alongside eye doctors)

 Create a back-up plan.
-Draft a “Substitute Teacher Guide” with:
+Draft a one page “Substitute Teacher Guide” that the teacher can easily include with their notes for a substitute.
+It could include:

 Your child’s diagnosis and key classroom needs